Style Guide

 When unsure, check common usage patterns:

-- Search API documentation, technical articles, and MDN Web Docs
+- search API documentation, technical articles, and MDN Web Docs

-- If the acronym appears more frequently than the full name, use the acronym
+- if the acronym appears more frequently than the full name, use the acronym

-- If the full name is more recognizable, use the full name
+- if the full name is more recognizable, use the full name

-- Consider the glossary target audience - what term would they search for?
+- consider the glossary target audience - what term would they search for?

 Never use parenthetical expansions in headings - they clutter navigation and create unnecessarily long anchor links: